OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

    :start-at: weather =
    :end-before: # end

-This will instruct the ``weathersim`` simulator to create one entity of the model *Function* (the model has the pretty generic name *Function* here because we are using the generic input simulator instead of a specialized weather simulator).
+This will instruct the ``weathersim`` simulator to create one entity of the model *Function*.
+(The generic name *Function* is because we are using the generic input simulator.
+A real weather simulator would have appropriately-named models.)
-When creating a *Function* entity, we need to specify a Python function which will be used to generate its outputs.
+When creating a *Function* entity, we need to specify a Python function.
+When our the input simulator needs to create inputs to the rest of the simulation, it will call this function with the current time.
+The output of the function will be the output of the simulator.
-This function will get the time as an input, though we just ignore this value here and return a random value between 0 and 1000 each time.
+In our case here, we just ignore the time and return a random value between 0 and 1000.
-(These values will serve as direct normal irradiance in W/m² later.)
+These values will serve as direct normal irradiance in W/m² later.
-Data that we pass to a simulator while creating an entity of one of its models is called a *parameter* or short *param* of that model or entity.
+Data that we pass to a simulator while creating an entity of one of its models is called a **parameter** or short **param** of that model or entity.
 So in this case, *function* is a param of the *Function* model.

 Each simulator and model will expect different data as its params.